GavinsMJ/Weather-Task-Reminder/README.md

 Repeat the same steps for the 'CreateEvent' code in the appscript file

-Snippets of what to change in both instances
+Snippets of what to change in both instances.

-In the 'ReadEvents' code
+In the 'ReadEvents' code :

 ```javascript
   // Replace MySchedules with your calendar name